 There are so many ergonomic mice to choose from.
-If you are looking for the best ergonomic mouse for lateral Epicondylitus please read through this blog post that covers some back ground to lateral Epicondylitus (tennis elbow) and three tips covering how to manage discomfort.
+If you are looking for the best ergonomic mouse for lateral Epicondylitis please read through this blog post that covers some background to Lateral Epicondylitis (Tennis Elbow) and three tips covering how to manage discomfort.

 Lateral Epicondylitis is a condition that occurs in the arm and is sometimes known as Tennis Elbow.
 The terms “Tennis Elbow” is a misnomer however since it occurs most often in non tennis players.
 Furthermore, and contrary to popular belief, there is limited scientific evidence that computer mouse use causes arm conditions such as lateral epicondylitis 1,2.

 The condition can be aggravated by computer mouse use and occurs most often in the dominant arm of middle-aged patients and in females more commonly than males.
 It can occasionally occur in both arms at the same time.
 It is provoked by any occupation, sport or other activity outside of work that involves repeated and forceful extension movements at the wrist and twisting of the forearm.
 It can also be caused by a direct such as a blow to the outside of the elbow though this cause is quite rare.

 The onset can be gradual with a mild ache coming and going felt first at the outside of the elbow or forearm.
 Pain is felt originally over the outside of the elbow and can then be followed by intense pain which can pass down the forearm into the back of the hand and into the middle and ring fingers.
 Sometimes, though rarely, the pain can pass up the arm in particularly severe cases.